-- a) causes a real or apparent conflict of interest; - b) is performed in such a way as to appear to be an official act of IAC, or to represent IAC's opinion or policy; - c) interferes through telephone calls, email, or otherwise with regular duties or has an impact on the Covered Individuals performance or impartiality with IAC; or d) involves the use of insider knowledge or of IAC's premises, equipment, supplies, or proprietary knowledge.
+- opinion or policy; - c) interferes through telephone calls, email, or otherwise with regular duties or has an impact on the Covered Individuals performance or impartiality with IAC; or - d) involves the use of insider knowledge or of IAC's premises, equipment, supplies, or proprietary knowledge.

-Prior to accepting any concurrent employment or appointment, Employees must notify the Code Administrator in writing about the nature of such supplementary employment or appointment.
-The Code Administrator must review the proposed employment or appointment for real or apparent conflicts of interest.
-If there is no real or apparent conflict of interest, the Code Administrator may approve the employment or appointment in writing.
-If there is a real or apparent conflict of interest, the Code Administrator must then, in writing, deny the employment or appointment, or allow the employment or appointment and put procedures in place to manage the real or apparent conflict of interest.
+Prior to accepting any Supplementary Employment, Covered Individuals must notify the Code Administrator in writing about the nature of such supplementary employment or appointment.
+The Code Administrator must review the proposed Supplementary Employment for real or apparent conflicts of interest.
+If there is no real or apparent conflict of interest, the Code Administrator must approve the Supplementary Employment in writing.
+If there is a real or apparent conflict of interest, the Code Administrator must then, in writing, either deny the Supplementary Employment or allow the Supplementary Employment and put procedures in place to manage the real or apparent conflict of interest.